10 Lead generation mistakes businesses need to stop making

 Another common mistake with lead generation is when you’re asking for too much information on your opt-in form.
 This will put most people off – after all, time seems to work differently when online.
 If you have to spend more than a few seconds entering your information in a form, it feels like you’ve lost forever on it; quite similar to slow loading websites, in fact.

 Not to mention, people don’t want to give out too much personal information online.
-Businesses, on the other hand, want to avoid all of the freebie-seekers by making their forms longer and more complex, so that only serious enquiries go through.
-But, if your form takes too long to complete, or it asks for too much personal information, you’ll most likely lose a lot of potential leads, even high-quality ones.10 #leadgen mistakes: you're asking for too much in optin forms via @lilachbullock Click To Tweet
+Businesses, on the other hand, want to avoid all of the freebie-seekers by making their forms longer and more complex, so that only serious inquiries go through.
+But, if your form takes too long to complete, or it asks for too much personal information, you’ll most likely lose a lot of potential leads, even high-quality ones.

 7. You’re not expressing benefits well enough